artefactory/train-fastai-custom-aiplatform/README.md

 > git clone https://github.com/artefactory/train-fastai-custom-aiplatform.git
 > ```

+## Take a look at the configuration file and make necessary changes
+The fastai_config.py file contains all the variables that will be useful to train your model, and the names of the files to fetch your model with.
+Here's the list of all the variables:
+  - TEXT_COL_NAME: Name of the text column in your labelled dataset
+  - LABEL_COL_NAME: Name of the column containing your labels in your dataset (will be created automatically from )
+  - LABEL_DELIM: Delimiter between your labels in your LABEL_COL_NAME column
+  - LABEL_LIST: List of the labels to be taken into account (referring to the columns of the dataset if it's one-hot encoded)
+  - OTHER_LABEL_NAME: Label to give when no label is assigned to a text
+  - METRIC_TO_MONITOR: Metric to be monitored during the training to improve your model
+  - RANDOM_STATE: Random state of train/test/valid split of dataframe
+  - VAL_SIZE: Proportion of samples to be used for validation
+  - TEST_SIZE: Proportion of samples to be used for testing

+The other variables refer to the names and locations of all the files to be used during the training.

 ## Build image.
 The image is built based on Nvidia Cuda 10.1-devel image, which should automatically be pulled when trying to build.
 > ```python